Louis-DR/OmniCores-BuildingBlocks/sources/clock/clock_divider/clock_divider.md

 ![clock_divider](clock_divider.symbol.svg)

 Divides the frequency of the input clock `clock_in` by the `DIVISION` factor.
 The output clock `clock_out` runs `DIVISION` times slower than the input clock.
 If `DIVISION` is 1 or less, `clock_in` is directly passed through to `clock_out` without any logic.
-If `DIVISION` is 2 or more, a counter is used.
+If `DIVISION` is a power of two, the MSB of a free‑running binary counter is used, producing an exact 50% duty cycle.
+Otherwise, for non-power-of-two values, a counter with decode is used.
 For odd `DIVISION` values greater than 1, the high pulse of `clock_out` is one `clock_in` cycle longer than the low pulse, resulting in a duty cycle slightly greater than 50%.
-For even `DIVISION` values greater than 1, the duty cycle is exactly 50%.
+For even non-power-of-two `DIVISION` values greater than 1, the duty cycle is exactly 50%.

 ![clock_divider](clock_divider.wavedrom.svg)